DaveLinger/Stepmania-Stream-Tools/README.md

+#MrTwinkles Fork
+My fork of the project for the MrTwinklesDDR and Danizom813 channels.

 # Stepmania-Stream-Tools
 Tools and utilities for interacting with Stepmania 5 to provide added features for live streaming. mysql_schema.sql contains the mysql table structure used by these tools on the "remote web server".